ototadana/sd-face-editor/README.md

   Blur takes the following parameter which can be specified in the 'params' of the JSON configuration:

-  - `radius`: (integer, optional, default: 20): The radius of the Gaussian blur filter.
+  - `radius`: (integer, default: 20): The radius of the Gaussian blur filter.
 - `NoOp`: This face processor does not apply any processing to the detected faces.
 It can be used when no face enhancement or modification is desired, and only detection or other aspects of the workflow are needed.